ymadh/CSCI4710_6710_Group12/hw5/README.md

 Because we are now inside a virtual environment.
 We do not need sudo.

-Open TableCreateAndImportScript.sql and modify line 52 to point to your data directory
+Open TableCreateAndImportScript.sql and modify line 52 to point to your data directory.

-Run the following to create all the SQL tables required to run this script
+Run the following to create all the SQL tables required to run this script.
+If you need to delete existing tables (for example, to restart this assignment), please uncomment the DROP TABLE commands.

 ```
 psql -f TableCreateAndImportScript.sql